teamconclude/blueprints/README.md

 The owner can invite members to the activity through Slack, or by using the `/c invite` command, a convenient way to invite several users or user groups to an activity.

+#### Default Settings with `/c blueprint install`

-When someone installs a blueprint with the `/c blueprint install` command, Conclude will use these default settings (except when installing the basic blueprint):
+When someone installs a blueprint with install command, Conclude will use these default settings (except when installing the basic blueprint):
 - The type is set to *global* so the blueprint becomes available to anyone in the workspace.
 - The person who installed the blueprint becomes the default owner of all activities